koenrane/KR-new-site/content/Mode collapse in RL may be fueled by the update equation.md

 $$A^\pi(s, a):=\mathbb{E}_{s^{\prime} \sim T(s,a)}\left[R\left(s, a, s^{\prime}\right)+\gamma v^\pi\left(s^{\prime}\right)\right]-v^\pi(s),$$

-replace the last term’s baseline to account for the taken action:
+replace the last term's baseline to account for the taken action:

 $$A_*^\pi(s, a):=\mathbb{E}_{s^{\prime} \sim T(s,a)}\left[R\left(s, a, s^{\prime}\right)+\gamma v^\pi(s')\right]-q^\pi(s,a).$$

 We call this “**action-conditioned TD error**” (ACTDE).

-ACTDE allows the system to account for its decision to go off-policy by selecting a new action $a$ which isn’t the usual recommendation $a' \sim \pi(s)$.
+ACTDE allows the system to account for its decision to go off-policy by selecting a new action $a$ which isn't the usual recommendation $a' \sim \pi(s)$.
 Philosophically, Alex wanted to mimic reward prediction error.
 The network taking a different action is not surprising to the network, so the optimization term should account for the action taken (i.e. by using $q^\pi(s,a)$).

 Re-analyzing the situation: